-10-206-129 Motion Graphics 2 credit
+10-206-129 Motion Graphics 2 credits

 This is an introductory course in the creation of animation for video and web applications.
 Students will use "After Effects" to make compositions-incorporating text, images, video clips and audio.
 Asset creation, file management, the timeline, working in three-dimensional space, and rendering will be covered in detail.
-Prerequisite: 10-201-181